We left the South Col at 8:20 p.m., the wind a low howl, the oxygen a constant whispering stream, the crampons twisting and scraping.

 A roll of permanent South Col ice cap progressed to the gradually increasing slope leading up the Triangular Face.
-Underneath, crampons cut into the ice, ascenders slid along the rope that led straight up the snow.
+Underneath, crampons cut into the ice, ascenders slid along the rope that led in a single thin strand straight up the snow.
 From the left the wind streamed across, a roar, then dropping to nothing, then rising again.

 Overhead, the zillion stars we could see from Base Camp expanded and set themselves down upon our shoulders, sprinkling the snow with light.
 Soon the moon came up and headlamps were barely necessary.
 Dim moon shadows of climbers stretched up the slope.
 Behind us, a long line of headlamps snaked out all the way to the South Col.

 Snow led to steeper rock steps, passing anchors – a single piton driven up into a thin crack, a snow stake pounded flat into a groove, then a more reassuring bolt in the black slate.
 We crawled upwards.
 It was my fourth time up these slopes so I knew the rhythm, the distance, the endless dark, the minutes of movement, that stretched and stretched.

 There was the painful ongoing upward movement, the hands now numb on the ascender, the water freezing even in an inside pocket, ice clogging the mask.
 Streams of smoky breath frosted the down suit and zippers until nothing opened, closed or worked the way it should in the world below.

 The start and stop as the group moved, paused, stepped over cliffs and wound around rock bands was both mesmerizing and frustratingly slow.
 On the right the ridge eventually curved closer and we entered the long snow slope leading up to the Balcony.
 A few headlamps flickered further away it seemed than the stars, and showed where we were meant to go so high above us.